ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 # SLURM

-Using a generic SLURM cluster should be quite similar to the Stanford Sherlock (which is a SLURM machine of a specific kind).
-The main differences are that you must (most likely) [install](installation.md#singularity) singularity, and edit `workflow_opts/slurm.json` to include your information, and the directories that contain your input data.
+Using a generic SLURM cluster should be quite similar to the Stanford Sherlock as documented above (which is a SLURM machine of a specific kind).
+The main differences are that you may need to [install](installation.md#singularity) singularity and edit `workflow_opts/slurm.json` to include your information and the directories that contain your input data.

 * Singularity version has to be `>=2.5.2`